ComputeCanada/magic_castle/docs/README.md

 Valid format is a series of labels 1-63 characters long matching the regular expression `[a-z]([-a-z0-9]*[a-z0-9])`, concatenated with periods.
 - No wildcard record A of the form `*.domain.
 IN A x.x.x.x` exists for that domain.
-You can verify no such record exist with `dig`:
+You can verify no such record exists with `dig`:
     ```
     dig +short '*.${domain}'
     ```